BullShark/JSpeak/README.md

 ## About this Application

-At the time of creating this software, I created it because nothing like it existed for Linux.
-I was tired of using a dual boot and rebooting to Windows to use 2nd speech center (ReadAloud is similar).
-This software enables you to have text spoken to you from any text that can be copied to the clipboard including ebooks, email, web pages, use your imagination.
-Along with that is many features I demonstrated in screenshots and a youtube video.
+Nothing else like this software exists for platforms running Linux.
+This software enables the user to have text spoken aloud from any text that can be highlighted including ebooks, email, web pages, use your imagination.
+Along with that are features I demonstrated in screenshots and a youtube video.

 ## JSpeak Demo